Mets call up prized infield prospect Ronny Mauricio after Mark Vientos injury

 NEW YORK (AP) — Prized infield prospect Ronny Mauricio was called up from the minors by the New York Mets on Tuesday and put in the starting lineup at third base against the Los Angeles Dodgers.

 His promotion came after third baseman Mark Vientos strained his right hamstring late in Monday night's victory over the Dodgers.
-He went on the injured list Tuesday.
+Vientos went on the 10-day injured list Tuesday.

-“I’m feeling great,” he said in the Mets clubhouse before the game.
+“I’m feeling great,” Mauricio said in the Mets clubhouse before the game.
 “I’m the same person I was before my surgeries.”

 Rated for years among the top 100 prospects in baseball and a jewel in the organization, Mauricio made his major league debut in September 2023 and batted .248 with two home runs, nine RBIs and seven stolen bases in 26 games that year.